-I don’t want to tell you how to spend your precious vacation time, but you should think about joining the National Review on their glorious post-election Caribbean cruise this November.
-Imagine how much fun it will be.
-You and 700 conservatives circulating among the bright lights of the legendary periodical for seven days.
+I don’t want to tell you how to spend your precious vacation time, but you should consider joining Kevin Williamson on an amazing post-election Caribbean cruise this November.
+Imagine the fun it would be.
+Over seven glorious days, you and 700 conservatives hob-nobbing with the geniuses who compose the National Review.

-On any evening you could pull a stool up to the bar and sit right next to the likes of, say, Kevin Williamson.
-With any luck he’ll point out to you what a complete failure Illinois governor Pat Quinn is, as he just did in the magazine.
-Maybe he’ll kick off the conversation the same way he did yesterday, detailing his fascinating encounter with indigenous wildlife:
+On any random evening you could pull a stool up to the bar and sit right next to the likes of, say, Kevin.
+And with any luck he would buttonhole you about the egregious moral failure of Illinois governor Pat Quinn, as he just did in the magazine.
+He might even kick off the conversation the exact same way he did yesterday, recalling a gripping encounter with the indigenous wildlife:

 East St. Louis, Ill. — ‘Hey, hey craaaaaacka!
 Cracka!
 White devil!
 F*** you, white devil!”
 The guy looks remarkably like Snoop Dogg: skinny enough for a Vogue advertisement, lean-faced with a wry expression, long braids.
 He glances slyly from side to side, making sure his audience is taking all this in, before raising his palms to his clavicles, elbows akimbo, in the universal gesture of primate territorial challenge.

-Why does this exposé on “Pat Quinn’s crumbling Illinois” begin with an angry primate?
+Why does this exposé on “Pat Quinn’s crumbling Illinois” begin with a gesticulating primate?
 I don’t know.
-Maybe it’s time you knew how pitiful the local fauna have all become?
-Does it matter that the ape is in the third grade?
+Maybe it would pain your heart to learn how pitiful the local fauna have become.
+Does it matter to you that Kevin’s chimpanzee is currently in the third grade?

 Luckily for me, he’s more like a three-fifths-scale Snoop Dogg, a few inches shy of four feet high, probably about nine years old, and his mom — I assume she’s his mom — is looking at me with an expression that is a complex blend of embarrassment, pity, and amusement, as though to say: “Kids say the darnedest things, do they not, white devil?”

 I don’t know about you, but I’m really impressed with Kevin’s ability to discern animal emotions.
-I have no idea how to decipher a “complex blend of embarrassment, pity, and amusement” on a woman’s face, but then mind-reading is a difficult art.
-Maybe if I owned a pair of Rich Lowry’s glasses – like the ones he was wearing when he thought he saw the Reticulated Snow Baboon, Sarah Palin, wink right at him – then I could get a bitchin’ cabin on the Lido Deck with full bar privileges, right next to Kevin’s.
+I have no idea how to decipher a “complex blend of embarrassment, pity, and amusement” on a monkey’s face, but then simian-whispering is an opaque art.
+Maybe if I owned a pair of Rich Lowry’s glasses – like the ones he was wearing when he thought he saw the Reticulated Snow Baboon, Sarah Palin, wink right at him – I might get myself a bitchin’ cabin on the Lido Deck with bar privileges, right next to Kevin’s.

 It’s not the last challenge like this I’ll get here where the sidewalk ends, or the most serious one.

-Finally – a bit of peri-baboon danger, though, technically, it’s relegated to the author’s use of foreboding.
-There’s some menace in the title, though: “Where the Sidewalk Ends,” which sounds like being overtaken by Amazonian swamps, or African jungle.
-There’s also the rest of Kevin’s piece, which I got about halfway through before he came across (oh dear) yet another Snoop Dogg, and I gave the tale up.
-So it isn’t at all clear why Kevin believes “danger and despair” have overrun the state of Illinois, unless he’s just some sort of random racist.
+There’s some menace echoed in the title, here: “Where the Sidewalk Ends,” which sounds like being overtaken by Amazonian swamps, or African jungle.
+There’s also the rest of Kevin’s piece, which I got about halfway through before he came across yet another Snoop Dogg (so 1994), and I gave the tale up.
+It’s never clear why Kevin believes “danger and despair” have overrun the state of Illinois, unless he’s just some sort of random racist.

-Incidentally, do you recall?
-Were there any monkeys in that book, Heart Of Darkness?
+Incidentally do you recall?
+Were there many apes in The Heart Of Darkness?

 Because I forget the story.
-Was it about a politician who turned America into an urban jungle?
-Or was it about a boat ride into white supremacist hell?
+Was it about a politician who turned civilization into a jungle?
+Or was it about a white supremacist’s boat ride to hell?